Chris-Eckersley/incremental_interquartile_mean/notes.md

 create some test data.

 Since the original code doesn't return anything, I made the assumption that the function's only output is stdout which might be getting piped to another program.
+I wanted to keep with programming to the interface: standard out.

-Secondly, and before any refactoring was committed, I added a linter to keep things clean.
+My second improvement was adding a linter to keep things clean.

 ## Part 2
 For step 1, I first want to get a baseline established and added to a test case, mostly